What did Mark Zuckerberg said on Introducing Meta

 Just like social networking was when we got started.

-Facebook was born in a specific time and place.
+Facebook was born in a specific time and place a college campus.

 Isn’t that the ultimate promise of technology?